-It’s important to use a strong and unique Amazon password to stop scammers from accessing your account.
-Additionally, turn on two-step verification (2SV) so even if someone does have your Amazon password, they will still need to get past an extra layer of security.
+It's essential to use a strong and unique Amazon password to stop scammers from accessing your account.
+Additionally, turn on two-step verification (2SV) so that even if someone does have your Amazon password, they will still need to get past an extra layer of security.

 Report Amazon Scams